AdrianSLopez/DiscordMusicBot/README.md

 Compile Instruction in command line:

-To run the bot, three packages are needed to be installed.
+To run the bot, four packages are needed to be installed.
 To install them, in the terminal/command line type the press enter:
 - npm install discord.js
+- npm install ffmpeg-static
 - npm install @discordjs/opus
 - npm install ytdl-core@latest